R+ Dog Training - Siberian Husky running

 All this amounted to trigger stacking – a situation where multiple situations push a dog into a state of extremely high arousal.
 Often this is discussed in the context of fearful behaviours, but it can happen with any kind of excitement.

-The small dogs left eventually and Travis was able to have a good play, running with the dogs that were happy with his play style, playing with a ball and having a good sniff, but the effects lasted all day.
+The small dogs left eventually and Travis was able to have a good play, running with the dogs that were happy with his play style, playing with a ball and having a good sniff, but the bad effects lasted all day.
 It was very hard to get him to settle and rest when we got home.
 In fact he didn’t really sleep for another four hours.
 I am planning a day where 2+2 = 4, but who knows what the world will deliver?

 Next week: Travis Gets Sheep-ish